He Group

 • M.S., Computer Science, Virginia Tech, Blacksburg, VA, USA.
 2000-2002

-• Senior Research Associate, Bioinformatics & Molecular Immunology, Virginia Bioinformatics Institute, Blacksburg, VA, USA.
+• Senior Research Associate, Bioinformatics & Molecular Immunology, Virginia Bioinformatics Institute (now named Biocomplexity Institute), Blacksburg, VA, USA.
 2002-2005

 • Assistant Professor, University of Michigan Medical School.
 2005-2011